Stats on Marijuana: Who are the Biggest Cannabis Consumers?

 People of all ages are partaking in the green goddess.
 As expected, younger people are using weed more than the older demographics.
 According to a 2019 Statista survey, 22% of people between the ages of 18 and 20 said they use weed in one form or another.
 Their parents, ages 50 to 64 years old, were the next highest demographic.
 In this group, 12% of people said they use weed.
 Just behind them are 11% of middle-aged people between the ages of 30 and 49.
 Only 3% of people over the age of 65 said they used weed.

 Where you live in the country also accounts for the likelihood of you getting stoned.
-This is also reflected on the states that have legalized recreational and/or medicinal consumption.
+This is also reflected in the states that have legalized recreational and/or medicinal consumption.
 Of course, those states without legalization will have fewer people using weed.
-The statistics show that 13% to 16% of people living in the East, Midwest and West use weed.
+The statistics show that 13% to 16% of people living in the East, Midwest, and West use weed.
 Only 7% of people in the south enjoy a good high.

 In 2019, Californians spent the most on pot at $3.1 billion.
 Colorado came in second with $1.6 billion and Washington was third with $1.1 billion in pot sales.